netraular/esp32_console/main/controllers/audio_manager/README.md

 ## Features
 -   Plays `.wav` files from a filesystem (e.g., SD card).
 -   Supports basic playback controls: Play, Pause, Resume, and Stop.
 -   **Robust Volume Control:** Implements a safe volume limit.
-It intelligently maps a user-facing 0-100% scale to a pre-configured physical maximum (e.g., 40%), protecting the speaker from damage.
+It intelligently maps a user-facing 0-100% scale to a pre-configured physical maximum (e.g., 25%), protecting the speaker from damage.
--   **Dynamic Low-Frequency Attenuation:** To prevent distortion in small speakers at high volumes, this manager includes a **dynamic 2nd-order High-Pass Filter (HPF)**.
+-   **Dynamic Low-Frequency Attenuation:** To prevent distortion in small speakers at high volumes, this manager includes a **dynamic 4th-order Linkwitz-Riley High-Pass Filter (HPF)**.
 The filter's cutoff frequency automatically increases with the volume, effectively rolling off problematic bass frequencies only when needed, preserving sound quality at lower volumes.
 -   **Advanced State Management:** Exposes functions to get the current playback state (including `AUDIO_STATE_ERROR`), total duration, and progress.
 -   **Error Handling:** Can detect playback errors (like an SD card being removed) and transition to an `AUDIO_STATE_ERROR` state, allowing the UI to react gracefully.
 -   **Automatic I2S Configuration:** Initializes and tears down the I2S driver automatically based on the WAV file's properties (sample rate, bit depth).